-But at the end of the day, you invest in your book marketing and if the strategy is solid, you work it into your budget – so let’s see where we’re at a year later now that the paid opportunity and dedicated option to promote Kindle books has really been tested across the board!
+At the end of the day, you invest in your book marketing and if the strategy is solid, you work it into your budget – so let’s see where we’re at a year later now that the paid opportunity and dedicated option to promote Kindle books has really been tested across the board!

 Here are the primary benefits of a Goodreads giveaway as I see it.
-This includes both new and old features:
+This includes both new and original features:

-- You can run kindle eBook giveaways with ARCs if you’re a KDP author.
+- You can promote Kindle books with ARCs if you’re a KDP author.

-- Being able to give away up to 100 eBooks means more books in more hands.
+- You can give away up to 100 Kindle books which gets more books in more hands.

 - The author’s followers and anyone with the book in their Want-to-Read list gets a notification that there’s a giveaway starting.